Ensure your CV format is structured to best highlight your unique experience and life situation.

 If you’ve recently graduated and have little or no experience as a business analyst, use a professional CV template that lists your educational background before your work experience, highlighting your relevant modules.

-5. Back up your CV with a business analyst cover letter
+5. Pair your CV with a business analyst cover letter

 Communication skills and creativity are crucial traits in a successful business analyst.
 So it’s important that the employer sees those traits in you when they review your application.